kamicane/prime/doc/prime.md

 # util/shell

-A function for creating an object that inherits from prime.
-Instead of extending native JavaScript objects, the returned object, called a shell, acts as a container for such methods to be placed.
+A prime that mutates its implemented prototypes into methods that can be used as generics.
+This special prime returns an object that inherits both prototypes and generics from its ancestor.
+You should not probably bother with `shell` unless you have a very specific reason to do so.

 ### Syntax
 ```js